KG Mobility

 The KG Mobility Corporation (케이지모빌리티 주식회사, lit.
 'KG Mobility Stock Company'), abbreviated as KGM, is a South Korean automobile manufacturer.
 It traces its origins back to Dong-A Motor, a manufacturer established in 1954.
 The company was named SsangYong Motor Company in 1988, following its acquisition in 1986 by the SsangYong Group, a chaebol.
 Since then, SsangYong Motor has been acquired successively by Daewoo Motors, Chinese manufacturer SAIC Motor, and Indian manufacturer Mahindra & Mahindra.
 In 2022, the company was acquired by South Korean chaebol KG Group and adopted its present name in March 2023.
+In certain markets, including Australia and Turkey, the company continues to use "Ssangyong" or "KGM Ssangyong" branding.

 The company's main focus is sport utility vehicles (SUVs) and crossover SUVs, and it is transitioning its focus to electric cars.
 The KGM Commercial manufactures commercial vehicles, including electric buses.

 History

 Dong-A Motor (1954–1987)

 SsangYong originally started out as two separate companies; Ha Dong-hwan Motor Workshop (established in 1954) and Dongbang Motor Co (established in 1962).
 In mid-1963, the two companies merged into Ha Dong-hwan Motor Co..
 In 1964, Hadonghwan Motor Company started building jeeps for the US Army as well as trucks and buses.
 Beginning in 1976, Hadonghwan produced a variety of special purpose vehicles.
 After changing its name to Dong-A Motor in 1977 and taking control of Keohwa in 1984, it was taken over by SsangYong Business Group in 1986.